UPDATED 18 MAY 2015

-UK expats living in other European countries can now claim the Winter Fuel Payment.
-To qualify this winter 2013/14 they must have been born on 5 January 1952 or earlier and have 'a genuine and sufficient link to the UK'.
-They must also live in an EU country, the three EEA countries or Switzerland - they are listed below.
-Some countries where expats can now claim are a lot warmer than the UK.
-And from Winter 2015 the Government intends that they will no longer paid in seven warmer countries.
+UK expats living in some other European countries can claim the Winter Fuel Payment this winter.
+To qualify this winter 2015/16 they must have been born on 5 January 1953 or earlier and have 'a genuine and sufficient link to the UK'.
+They must also live in one of 25 countries listed below.
+From Winter 2015 it is no longer paid in seven warmer EU countries.

 Until 2012 people who lived outside the UK could not claim the Winter Fuel Payment.
 If they had already qualified and claimed it in the UK they could keep it if they moved, but they could not claim it for the first time from outside the UK.

 The change was brought about by a judgement of the European Court of Justice in a case about disability benefits.
 The court ruled that it was wrong to prevent people from claiming the benefit just because they did not live in the UK at the time of the claim.
 As long as they had what is called 'a genuine and sufficient link to the social security system of the UK' they can claim from another European country.
 The DWP interprets that as meaning that the person worked and paid National Insurance in the UK for a long period of time, certainly enough time to qualify for a state pension.
-Guidance from the Department of Work and Pensions sets out the judgement and its effect on Winter Fuel Payment http://goo.gl/jjIMG.
-The rules have now been set down in the law which comes into effect 16 September 2013.
+The new rule began on 16 September 2013.

-Claims can be made from Austria, Belgium, Bulgaria, Croatia (from 1 July), Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Ireland, Italy, Latvia,, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+Claims for this winter 2015/16 can be made by people living in Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Netherlands, Norway, Poland, Romania, Slovakia, Slovenia, Sweden, or Switzerland.

-The payments are not made to people living in the Channel Islands nor the chilly Isle of Man because they are outside the EU.
+The payment is not made to people living in the Channel Islands nor the chilly Isle of Man because they are outside the EU.

-Find out more about winter fuel payment and download the forms here http://goo.gl/ZVUFT.
-Remember men in the UK aged under 65 normally have to claim it too the first year they qualify.
+Find out more about winter fuel payment and how to claim.
+People living abroad will normally have to make a claim.
+And so do men in the UK aged under 65 in the first year they qualify.
 If you want to get advice call +44 191 218 7777 if you live abroad.
-If you live in the UK call 08459 15 15 15 or 0191 218 7610.
+If you live in the UK call 03459 15 15 15.

-If you do not qualify this year find your qualifying date in future here - assuming the rules do not change which they might http://goo.gl/yVgLn
+If you do not qualify this year find your qualifying date in future here - assuming the rules do not change which they might.